 Pediatric and Adolescent Medicine, Neonatology (Minnesota)

-Students are assigned to the intensive care nursery at Saint Marys Hospital and take part in the activities of the service.
+Students are assigned to the intensive care nursery at Mayo Clinic Hospital, Saint Marys Campus, and take part in the activities of the service.
 These include morning rounds, followed by a brief didactic session, work on the ward, night call at appropriate intervals with one of the residents, and follow-up clinic on Wednesday and Friday afternoons.
-Students become familiar with the wide range of newborn services used to handle problem deliveries at Rochester Methodist Hospital.
+Students become familiar with the wide range of newborn services used to handle problem deliveries at Mayo Clinic Hospital, Methodist Campus.
 There also is the opportunity to gain an understanding of electrolyte balance, ventilatory support, congenital malformations and the problems of premature delivery.

 - Acquire the ability to distinguish a newborn infant who is having difficulty from one who is normal.